Mullynd History, Family Crest & Coats of Arms

 The surname Mullynd was first found in the province of Connacht (Irish: Connachta, (land of the) descendants of Conn) where the Mullen, Mullin and Mullan spellings were popular.
 They were descended from the Kings of Connacht and are of the same basic stock as the O'Concannons.
 Branches were also found in Cork, Limerick, and Clare where the Mullane and Mullins spellings were the most frequent.
 Some were found north in Ulster and Tyrone and Derry.
 This latter group is difficult to trace as the Scottish MacMullen or McMullen settled there during Cromwell's Plantation of Ulster.

-Important Dates for the Mullynd family
+Early History of the Mullynd family

 This web page shows only a small excerpt of our Mullynd research.
 Another 53 words (4 lines of text) covering the years 1729, 1660 and 1720 are included under the topic Early Mullynd History in all our PDF Extended History products and printed products wherever possible.